-Figure 8 – COLREG infringement in a TSS (ship making way against the main traffic flow)
+Figure 9 – COLREG infringement in a Traffic Separation Scheme (TSS) (ship making way against the main traffic flow)

-Ships refused access to ports of Member States or which have been the subject of a report or notification by a Member State or which have been the subject of a report or notification by a Member State in accordance with Annex I-1 to Council Directive 95/21/EC of 19 June 1995 on Port State Control of shipping (Article 16.1(c) of Directive 2002/59/EC) – Incident type BANNED SHIP
+Ships refused access to ports of Member States or which have been the subject of a report or notification by a Member State in accordance with Directive 2009/16 as amended on Port State Control of shipping (Article 16.1(c) of the VTMIS Directive) – Incident type BANNED SHIP

 When a ship is refused access to a port, the authority responsible for reporting banned ships to SSN (coastal stations, PSCOs, etc.) should issue an Incident Report.
 This Incident Report should be distributed along the planned route of the ship as this information is important to all of the relevant Member States.

-Users of the new protocol can notify an Incident Report type “Banned Ship” whereas users of the previous protocol shall notify through the type “others”.

 Furthermore, information on vessels which have been refused access to Member States’ ports (only for banned ship according to Paris MoU on Port State Control) is provided automatically to national SSN systems by the central SSN system.
 EMSA is responsible for managing the reference data-base list of banned ships in the central SSN system.
 A warning is included in the message receipt whenever a notification is sent for a “banned” ship.
 The EMSA MSS is also alerting Member States whenever they send a PortPlus notification for such a ship.